A-lxe/node/doc/api/errors.md

 <a id="ERR_LOADER_HOOK_BAD_TYPE"></a>
 ### ERR_LOADER_HOOK_BAD_TYPE

-An Loader defined an invalid value for a hook.
+A Loader defined an invalid value for a hook.
 See the documentation for [ECMAScript Modules][] for more information.

 <a id="ERR_METHOD_NOT_IMPLEMENTED"></a>